 Before attending a local networking event or a conference, there are a few ways to prepare ahead of time, such as:

-- Business Cards: Design a unique, modern, and memorable business card to help you and your nonprofit stand out among the rest of the attendees and speakers you encounter.
+- Business Cards: Design a unique, modern, and custom business card to help you and your nonprofit stand out among the rest of the attendees and speakers you encounter.

 - Plan: Having a plan of action in mind is essential when making new connections and requesting business cards or scheduling future phone calls and meetings.
 Know what you want to speak about and how you intend to spread the word about your nonprofit before entering a conference or networking event.